aloworld/aloworld/README.md

 - 👋 Hi, I’m @aloworld
 - 👀 I’m interested in C#, Swift and SwiftUI, Haskell and Python.
-Also interested in machine learning and quantum computing, learning new languages, and chess.
+-    I'm also interested in machine learning and quantum computing, learning new languages, and chess.
 - 🌱 I’m currently learning SwiftUI.
 - 💞️ I’m looking to collaborate on some OpenSource projects, but not yet found a project or the time to invest on it.
 - 📫 How to reach me: alo.world@gmail.com